 Marker series.
 This marker is included in the Appalachian Iron Furnaces marker series.

 Location.
 38° 33.465′ N, 78° 38.127′ W. Marker is near Shenandoah, Virginia, in Page County.
 Marker is on Cub Run Road near Newport Road (County Route 685), on the right when traveling west.
+It is located in the George Washington National Forest.
 Touch for map.
-It is located in the George Washington National Forest.
 Marker is in this post office area: Shenandoah VA 22849, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Execution of Summers and Koontz (approx. 1.8 miles away); The Burning of Red Bridge (approx. 3 miles away); Somerville Heights (approx. 3.1 miles away); The Stevens Cottage 1890 (approx. 5.1 miles away); Shenandoah Iron Works (approx. 5.1 miles away); Rockingham County / Shenandoah County (approx. 5.8 miles away); Fairfax Line (approx. 5.8 miles away); Sevier’s Birthplace (approx. 5.8 miles away).
 Touch for a list and map of all markers in Shenandoah.